jnmaloof/MCB160L-BSA-mapping/BSA_Lab_Manual.md

 Which of the possible mutations is likely to actually cause the mutant phenotype?  __SHOREmap annotate__ identifies which candidate SNPS are in genes and predicted to cause coding changes.

+## Check read quality

+(Info on FastQ file format)

+(questions about results)

+While your Bowtie2 analysis is running let's check the quality of reads in our fastq file.
+(Normally we would do this first, but beacause Bowtie2 takes a long time to run we started it first)